periode/thesis/outline/understanding_code.md

 __define understanding__ (perspectives: reader/writer)

-## general overview of understanding theory
+## general overview of understanding theory -

+references, between objective and subjective:
+- simon penny and representation -> mind-body duality
+- lakoff & turner -> mental models
+- gregory chaitin -> data compression and simplicity of rules
+- wittgenstein (formal, absolute understanding vs. felt, contextual understanding)

 - also philip agre (his book is more about AI and mental models, but he makes a point about having a different definition of understanding: that is, situated understanding). meaning that there is at least one theory of the mind that matches a theory/model of computation